The Good Oil

 We don't think it pays for those in the occupation to be too precious about the word and title

-is the oldest, most enduring and saddest example of the intellectual befuddlement that is the permanent
+oldest, most enduring and saddest example of the intellectual befuddlement that is the permanent condition of

 Three reality checks for all those registered (licensed) architects incensed about faux architects.